ryor/ryor/README.md

 <br />

-A runnable function or async function can be passed arguments which are defined in the **args** export:
+A run function can be passed arguments which are defined in the **args** export:

 _tasks/test.js_